lukaszkups/lukaszkups-old/content/blog/0019_things_todo_after_installinig_elementaryos.md

 This is my worst nightmare every time I reinstall the OS - installing Postgres datatabse.

-I've decided to give it separate paragraph because it's a bit longer than couple lines of simple terminal commands (in fact it is, but I want to store this information somewhere, because I google for it every freaking time).
+I've decided to give it separate paragraph because it's a bit longer than couple lines of simple terminal commands (in fact it is, but I want to store this information somewhere, to prevent from googling it every freaking time).

 First, install postgres packages: